adeepdas/i-SLAM/README.md

 Adeep Das, Velu Manohar, Nikhil Sridhar, Muhammad Khan

-### CHANGES I MADE:
+# CHANGES I MADE:
-iLoco. did not work for me, so I removed all iLoco.
+iLoco. did not work for me, so I removed all iLoco.util etc

 change folder name to algo to not cause confusion in the README